-The pharmacy is located on the high street of Bude, a seaside town popular with tourists.
+The pharmacy is located on the high street of Honiton, a busy market town.
 It has a large retail area selling health and beauty products.
 A designated healthcare area is at the rear of the store.
 The pharmacy dispenses NHS and private prescriptions.
-It supplies medicines in multi-compartment compliance aids for people to use both in their own homes and in care homes.
 It also offers advice on the management of minor illnesses and long-term conditions.
-The pharmacy also offers flu vaccinations, emergency hormonal contraception, medicines for minor ailments and drug user services.
+The pharmacy also offers flu vaccinations and supplies emergency hormonal contraception.